Lima bean shakshuka

 Lima bean pods.

 Growing lima beans is not difficult; they just have a very long season but then go on bearing for ages.
-We have enjoyed shakshuka for at least six weeks, most literally most days; and have at least another month to go, perhaps longer.
+We have enjoyed this shakshuka for at least six weeks, literally most days; and have at least another month to go, perhaps longer.

 Notice the shine on the beans below; they soon lose that after harvesting, with both flavour and nutrition I suspect decreasing.